n8henrie/n8henrie.github.io/_posts/2023-01-02-crosscompiling-rust-from-aarch64darwin-to-x8664freebsd.md

 permalink: /2023/01/crosscompiling-rust-from-aarch64darwin-to-x8664freebsd/
 categories:
 - tech
-excerpt: "To build rust for x86_64-freebsd from M1 Macs, try `cross-rs`."
+excerpt: "To build Rust for x86_64-freebsd from M1 Macs, try `cross-rs`."
 tags:
 - MacOS
 - rust
 - tech
 ---
-**Bottom Line:** To build rust for x86_64-freebsd from M1 Macs, try `cross-rs`.
+**Bottom Line:** To build Rust for x86_64-freebsd from M1 Macs, try `cross-rs`.
 <!--more-->

 I started using [pfSense][0] as my home router / firewall a few months ago and have been generally pretty happy.
-Last week I decided to make a simple tool that I wanted to run as a scheduled task on the router, and I figured It would try to build it in rust.
-I haven't done a *whole* lot of cross-compilation in rust, but I didn't think it would be too difficult, even though I'm building on an M1 Mac.
+Last week I decided to make a simple tool that I wanted to run as a scheduled task on the router, and I figured I would try to build it in Rust.
+I haven't done a *whole* lot of cross-compilation in Rust, but I didn't think it would be too difficult, even though I'm building on an M1 Mac.

 I was wrong.